julie-berlin/pub-aie7-certification-challenge/Certification_Challenge.md

 1. Write a succinct 1-sentence description of the problem
 2. Write 1-2 paragraphs on why this is a problem for your specific user

+**Answer**
+Federal employees and contractors.
+Regulations and codes of conduct can be difficult to read and interpret when applied to a real-world situation.
+Understanding the implications of a possible conflict of interest or ethics violation ..
+The United States federal government directly employs over 3 million people and there are estimated to be approximately 9.1 million people who work in all capacities.

 ---